 - Children: This diet plan is not for children under the age of 9 years.
 Children under the age of 16 should follow this diet under professional supervision.
 A careful selection of foods may require a case-to-case basis.

 - Pregnant women: This diet is not suitable for pregnant women.
-Pregnant women should directly adopt Phase 3 Diet.
+Pregnant women should directly adopt the Phase 3 Diet.

 - Lactating mothers: This diet is also not recommendable for lactating women.
 They should directly follow the Phase 3 Diet.